-- The investigation process must be explained to the complainant. - It should be established if the complainant consents to a Forensic Clinical Examination. - The necessary consent in writing is required in all cases. - Contact is made with a Sexual Assault Treatment Unit/Forensic Clinical Examiner to arrange a prompt Forensic Clinical Examination. - Use an Early Evidence Kit where necessary and appropriate. - Use an unmarked patrol car, when transporting the complainant to the Sexual Assault Treatment Unit/Forensic Clinical Examiner. - Gardaí attending the SATU should dress in plain clothes (where possible) to ensure discretion and privacy is maintained regarding the complainant. - If possible, avoid using areas of the Hospital where the complainant could be identified.
+- The investigation process must be explained to the complainant. - It should be established if the complainant consents to a Forensic Clinical Examination. - Where the complainant is under 18 years of age, the consent of the parent(s)/legal guardian(s) is also required. - Contact is made with a Sexual Assault Treatment Unit/Forensic Clinical Examiner to arrange a prompt Forensic Clinical Examination. - Use an Early Evidence Kit where necessary and appropriate. - Use an unmarked patrol car, when transporting the complainant to the Sexual Assault Treatment Unit/Forensic Clinical Examiner. - Gardaí attending the SATU should dress in plain clothes (where possible) to ensure discretion and privacy is maintained regarding the complainant. - If possible, avoid using areas of the Hospital where the complainant could be identified.